HYF-Class21/agile-development-group2-hyf-redesign/planning/development-strategy.md

 ### HTML

-Should have a heading "HELPING NEW TALENT IN THE TECH WORLD" which should be in the middle of the image. then an image by the side of the description.
+- Should have a heading "HELPING NEW TALENT IN THE TECH WORLD" which should be in the middle of the image. then an image by the side of the description.
+- Use `section`, `div` tags to introduce slogan part, `h1`for header part.

 ### CSS

-The image should cover left till right of the page. and slogen should just in the middle in 2 lines.
+- The image should cover left till right of the page. and slogen should just in the middle in 2 lines.
+- Use "slogan-section" class to add image to the part.
+- Use "slogan-h1 class" for the slogan header.

 ## 4. Program of the course and an image